 All official documents including your official transcripts, English proficiency test scores, financial affidavit, etc. must be provided in both English and your native language.
 3+2 students are not required to submit the WES/3rd party transcript evaluation.
 However, the Graduate School requires that students send us a translated final bachelor's degree-posted transcript directly from the institution once the student completes their bachelor degree requirements.

-Reach out to Sondra Auerbach.
+Reach out to Graduate Program Coordinators.